Exceptional Points in the Scattering Resonances of a Sphere Dimer: Results

 Additionally, for three representative values of $d/d_{\ep} \in \{0.99,1.00,1.01\}$ indicated by $\times$ in Fig. \ref{fig:Sensitivity}, Figure \ref{fig:CrossSections} shows the three efficiencies as functions of the normalized frequency detuning $\delta\omega/\omega_{\mathrm{ep}} = {(\omega-\omega_{\mathrm{ep}})}/{\omega_{\mathrm{ep}}} $.
 The EPD transition is clear in Fig.~\ref{fig:CrossSections}.
 For \(d = 0.99\,d_{\mathrm{ep}}\) (red curve), two well-separated resonances appear, associated with eigenfrequencies with distinct real parts.
-At the critical value \(d = d_{\mathrm{ep}}\) (blue curve), { the two resonances coalesce into a single peak whose amplitude diverges}, signaling eigenfrequencies coalescence.
+At the critical value \(d = d_{\mathrm{ep}}\) (blue curve), the two resonances coalesce into a single peak with a strongly enhanced amplitude, signaling coalescence of the eigenfrequencies.
 For \(d = 1.01\,d_{\mathrm{ep}}\) (yellow curve), the splitting is in the imaginary parts of the eigenfrequencies, and the response reduces to a single broadened resonance with reduced amplitude due to finite imaginary parts.
 In all three scenarios considered, $|Q_{\ext}|$ is several orders of magnitude smaller than $Q_{\sca}$ and $|Q_{\abs}|$, due to the interplay between gain and loss.
 The results are in good agreement with the multiparticle Mie theory (dashed line), across all cases, confirming the accuracy of the proposed coupled-dipole circuit model.}